Usage message

-In computer programming, a usage message or help message refers to a brief message displayed by a program that utilizes a command-line interface for execution.
+In computer programming, a usage message or help message is a brief message displayed by a program that utilizes a command-line interface for execution.
 This message usually consists of the correct command line usage for the program and includes a list of the correct command-line arguments or options acceptable to said program.

 Usage messages are utilized as a quick way for a program to inform the user of proper command syntax, and should not be substituted for proper error messages or for detailed documentation such as a man page.

 Pattern

 On Unix-like platforms, usage messages usually follow the same common pattern: